Vonage-Community/video-api-web-samples/README.md

 * Archiving ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Archiving)) -- This sample shows you how to record a Vonage Video session.

+* Audio-Input-Device-Changed ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Audio-Input-Device-Changed)) -- This sample application demonstrates the audioInputDeviceChanged event that allows the developer to alert their users whenever their microphone changes.

 * Basic-Audio-Transformer ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Audio-Transformer)) -- This sample application shows how to use a basic audio transformer with the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a low-pass filter to the published audio.

 * Basic-Background-Blur ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Background-Blur)) -- This sample application shows how to add background blur with the Vonage Video APIs.